The following info gives a construction overview of the American Ingenuity Panelized Dome Kit

 American Ingenuity’s new DVD is $7 includes mailing costs.
 To order please call our office at 321-639-8777 – Mon – Fri 9-5 eastern time.
 To view at no cost, click on Free DVD.

-Building plans include the basic drawings for the dome that are needed when you acquire a building permit.
-The plans are composed on our computer aided drafting system as stock plans, or custom plans based on your individual requirements and design.
-Some of the pages are a 3-D elevation and a 3-D perspective view.
-These plans include all the structural drawings, show the placement of the electrical outlets, light fixtures, plumbing fixtures; however, they do not have the electrical, plumbing, HVAC layouts.
-We have found if the layouts are included, then the inspectors require the subcontractors to follow the diagrams when usually the subs like to do their own layouts.
+Building plans include the basic drawings for the dome that needed to acquire a building permit.
+The plans are created using our computer aided drafting system (AutoCAD) as stock plans, or custom plans based on your individual requirements and design and consist of 13 -23 blueprints.
+Some of the sheets contain a 3-D elevation and a 3-D perspective view.
+These plans include all the structural drawings; slab foundation is standard or custom design basement, elevated platform, etc.; wall sections; panel composition; entryway and dormer details; floor plan layouts showing room arrangements, placement of the electrical outlets, light fixtures, and plumbing fixtures.
+However, they do not include the electrical, plumbing, HVAC layouts.
+We have found if the layouts are included, then the inspectors require the subcontractors to follow the diagrams when usually the subs like to complete their own layouts.

 Where can I see one of your finished domes?
-Ai has facilities in Florida where it manufactures the kits.
-Ai has sold domes into 47 USA states and thirteen foreign areas.
+Ai’s office is in two Aidomes in Florida and can be viewed on our web site and in person by appointment.
+Ai has sold dome kits into 47 USA states and 15 foreign countries.
 We would like to have model homes throughout the country but it is not economically possible.
-If we had models throughout the country, Ai would need to triple the price of its building kit.
-There are over 800 American Ingenuity Domes throughout the country.
-We are thankful a few dome owners allow us to give out their name and number after we have answered the callers basic questions.
+If we had models throughout the country, Ai would need to triple the price of the building kit.
+There are over 800 American Ingenuity Domes throughout the world, and we are thankful a few dome owners allow us to give out their name and number after we have answered the perspective dome buyer’s basic questions.
+Ai promises the dome owner that we will not take advantage of their courtesy, and that we will only give out their name to those who are serious and knowledgeable regarding the information on our web site.
+That way the dome owner is not answering basic questions that we can answer, or is readily available on our website.
+After Ai answers your questions, we will review our dome referral listings for a dome owner closest to you, and provide you with their name and number.
+Ai has promised not to give out the dome owner’s address to assure that they will not have surprise visitors.
 To learn more view Visit our Dome Offices.

 Dome Built on Basement w’ perimeter deck